230Daniel/senior-sync/README.md

 7. Optional, install the VS code mongodb extension.
 Open VS code, go to extensions, search for MongoDB for VS code, install.

+## Unit testing backend

+The unit tests live in the `backend/tests` folder, and are written with Pytest.
+They use a mock MongoDB so you don't need a database to run them.

+### Run tests

+1. Install the `backend/tests/requirements.txt` requirements file with pip.

+2. Cd into the `backend` folder.

+3. Run `pytest` to run the tests.

+### Coverage report

+The coverage report shows which code paths have or haven't been tested.

+1. Cd into the `backend` folder.

+2. Run `coverage run --include=app/** -m pytest; coverage html` to generate the report.

+3. Open `backend/htmlcov/index.html` in your browser to view the interactive report.

 # Production Deployment (Linux only)